Etwaswie/ai_talent_hackathon/README.md

 ## Results demonstration
 For result demonstration were used:
 - pydeck layers for map building and points plotting;
-- streamlit for app deploying
+- streamlit for app deploying.

 Try our app here: https://geoplatforma.streamlit.app